Mercy Amua-Quarshie

-Dr. Mercy I. Amua-Quarshie obtained a Bachelors of Arts from Cornell University in 1989.
-After graduating from Cornell, she earned a Master of Public Health degree from Columbia University in 1991.
-She graduated from New York University School of Medicine in 1995 and went on to Boston Medical Center/Boston University for her Obstetrics and Gynecology residency in 1999.
-She was named best OBGYN teaching resident and got a Berlex Labs award during her time there.
-She returned to the greater New York area after completing her residency from Boston University in 1999, where she worked in both teaching hospitals and private practice settings.
+She completed the Master of Public Health program at Columbia University in New York City in 1991.
+She graduated from New York University School of Medicine in 1995, and went to Boston Medical Center/Boston University for OBGYN residency study in 1999.
+She was named best OBGYN teaching resident and received a Berlex Labs award during her time there.

+She returned to the greater New York region after completing her residency training in 1999, and worked in both teaching hospitals and private practice settings.

-She and her family resided in Dallas Fort Worth area where she worked as an OBGYN Hospitalist Physician for several years in the Methodist Health system.
-She is a Certified Menopause Practitioner with the North American Menopause Society (NAMS).
+Amua-Quarshie and her family moved to the Dallas Fort Worth region, where she worked as an OBGYN hospitalist physician for several years in the Methodist Health system.

+She is a certified menopause practitioner with the North American Menopause Society.